dotnet/android/Documentation/guides/building-apps/build-items.md

 ## AndroidPackagingOptionsExclude

-A set if RegEx compatible items which will allow for items to be excluded from the final package.
+A set of file glob compatible items which will allow for items to be excluded from the final package.
 The default values are as follows

 ```